Dry Bulb, Wet Bulb and Dew Point Temperature

 Wet Bulb Temperature - Twb

 Wet Bulb temperature can be measured by using a thermometer with the bulb wrapped in wet muslin.
-The adiabatic evaporation of water from the thermometer and the cooling effect is indicated by a "wet bulb temperature" lower than the "dry bulb temperature" in the air.
+The adiabatic evaporation of water from the thermometer bulb and the cooling effect is indicated by a "wet bulb temperature" lower than the "dry bulb temperature" in the air.

 Dew Point Temperature - Tdp

-The Dew Point temperature can be measured by filling a metal can with water and ice cubes.
+The Dew Point temperature can be measured by filling a metal can with water and some ice cubes.
 Stir by a thermometer and watch the outside of the can.
 When the vapor in the air starts to condensate on the outside of the can, the temperature on the thermometer is pretty close to the dew point of the actual air.

 The Dew Point is given by the saturation line in the psychrometric chart.